Nursing Home Slip & Fall

 At Associates and Bruce L. Scheiner, Attorneys for the Injured, our nursing home fall attorneys in Southwest Florida recognize that falls are far too common in these facilities.
 Although we trust nursing homes to provide care for our loved ones, the reality is far too many fail to meet even basic expectations.

 Slip-and-falls in nursing homes occur because facilities are routinely under-staffed, meaning hazards aren’t always addressed promptly.
 Many of these centers also feature tile floor, where the impact of a fall is going to be more serious than if it occurred on a softer surface.
 It’s also been proven that older adults tend to suffer more severe injuries, even given the same degree of impact as a younger counterpart.Nursing Home Fall Statistics

-A study published in 2004 by the Journal of the American Medical Directors Association uncovered the stunning prevalence of these falls: About 1.5 per bed every year.
+A study published by the Journal of the American Medical Directors Association uncovered the stunning prevalence of these falls: About 1.5 per bed every year.
 That means a facility with 100 beds can expect 150 reported falls.
 Even more go unreported.
 About half of the country’s 1.5 million nursing home residents fall at least once every year.
 A lot fall more than once.

 Some of the most common falls are known to occur in resident bathrooms, in common eating areas and hallways and while getting into and out of bed.

 The end result can be devastating.

 Among older adults, falls are the No. 1 cause of fatal and non-fatal injuries.
 Each year, there are about 2.4 million elder adults treated for non-fatal falls in hospital emergency rooms, and of those, 725,000 need to be hospitalized.

 The Centers for Disease Control and Prevention report approximately 1,800 people die annually as a result of injuries related to falls in nursing homes.
 Of those who died from a fall, nearly half were attributed to a traumatic brain injury.